These 11 Spiced, Buttery, and Nutty Cookies Are the Flavors of Christmas in Germany

 “Each time friends and family come round, a Bunter Teller (directly translated as colorful plate, and in this instance a colorful plate of biscuits) is shared around,” Bunk says.
 “This plate should include as many variations in texture and flavor as possible.
 You can expect delicious spiced lebkuchen, cinnamon stars with snowy frosting, coconut macaroons, vanilla-scented crescent moons, bite-sized marzipan confections, and jelly filled rings.
 As guests leave it’s [customary] to send them home with a tin filled with these delights to enjoy in their own homes.”

-Just so you know, Matador may collect a small commission from the links on this page if you decide to make a purchase.
+Just so you know, Matador may collect a small commission from the links on this page.
+Listed prices are accurate as of the time of publication.

 These crescent shaped shortbread cookies dusted with powdered sugar have a distinct vanilla flavor.
 Traditionally, kipferl are made with ground almonds, walnuts, or hazelnuts to add a layer of nutty flavor.
 The texture is pleasantly soft with each bite because of how much butter is in these cookies.
 Their simple appearance is deceptive, as the flavors are delicate but deep.
 You’ll often see them served with coffee and tea, as is the tradition in Austria, Germany’s neighbor to the south.